What is the purpose of a trademark?

 If a trademark examiner finds a technical issue to be clarified such as the application does not comply with the filing requirements, or a substantive reason for objecting to the application, an Office Action will be issued.
 Common objections examiners cite to when refusing to register a trademark are disclaimers, descriptiveness of the mark and likelihood of confusion.

-What are other substantive refusals to a trademark?
+What are additional substantive refusals to a trademark?

 - Marks that are primarily Geographic descriptive of applicant’s goods/services